 The spotted asparagus beetle (crioceris duodecimpunctata) is an orange beetle with black spots; it is also orange in its larval stage.

 The spotted asparagus beetle appears later in the season than the common asparagus beetle and causes little significant damage.
-No treatment is usually neccessary.
-However if significant defoliation does occur, labeled pesticides such as permethrin formulations are available.
+No treatment is usually necessary.
+However if significant defoliation does occur, use pesticides labeled for this pest.
 The most effective treatment practice may be the removal or burning of plant residue each season to reduce overwintering sites for this pest.
 In addition, volunteer asparagus near managed fields should be removed.